Chhapra–Lokmanya Tilak Terminus Antyodaya Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 15101 Chhapra Junction–Mumbai CST Antyodaya Express covers the distance of 1882 km in 33 hours 10 mins (57 km/hr) & in 37 hours 05 mins as the 15102 Mumbai CST–Chhapra Junction Antyodaya Express (51 km/hr).
+The 15101 Chhapra Junction–Mumbai CST Antyodaya Express covers the distance of 1882 km in 33 hours 10 mins (57 km/h) and in 37 hours 05 mins as the 15102 Mumbai CST–Chhapra Junction Antyodaya Express (51 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.

 Routing

 This train runs via Siwan Junction, Bhatni, Gorakhpur Junction, Basti, Ayodhya Junction, Prayagraj Junction, Kanpur Central, Orai, Jhansi Junction, Bhopal Junction, Khandwa Junction, Bhusaval Junction, Manmad Junction, Nasik Road, Kalyan Junction to reach Mumbai CST.